 Invokes the Sort/Merge utility, which combines 2 to 10 similarly sorted input files and creates a single output file.
 Note that input files to be merged must be in sorted order.

-For more information about the Sort/Merge utility, refer to the $OpenVMS\ User$'s Manual or online help.
+For more information about the Sort/Merge utility, see the OpenVMS User's Manual or online help.

-MERGE input-filespec1,input-filespec2[,...] output-filespec
+MERGE input-filespec1, input-filespec2[,...] output-filespec

 MESSAGE

 Invokes the Message utility, which compiles one or more files of message definitions.